IdeaSpaceVR/IdeaSpace/README.md

 ### Roadmap

 1.0.0 release: Theme API will implement custom content types and fields.
-This will allow to develop 360 degree photo spheres with positioned annotations... and much more.
+This will allow to develop 360 degree photo spheres with positioned annotations and links... and much more.

 ### License